GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
+> ### A framework can provide 90% of the features we need quickly — giving us a false sense of confidence early in the development cycle — and then be frustratingly hard when it comes to implementing the last 10%.
 >
-> ~ *Rick Osborne*
+> ~ *Tony Parisi (software developer)*

 ---
 ## 🏎 Quick Facts